 If all registration steps have been completed and your account has been successfuly verified, the base currency needs to be selected.
 The base currency is the currency in which you will handle and trade forex in the future.

 For this, in most cases, the “four big ones” offered, so the Euro, GBP, USD and JPY.
-If, you are South African, we strongly advise you to choose only regulated south african broker that allows you to use ZAR (South African Rand) as your base currency.
+If, you are South African, we strongly advise you to choose one from top 10 forex brokers in South Africa that allow you to use ZAR (South African Rand) as your base currency.
 There are NOT many that allow you to use ZAR but you can try for example Markets.com that for sure allows ZAR and is also FSB regulated.

 Opening account in ZAR will save you lot of headache involved in the currency risk in the future.
 Eventually, it could be reasonable to use also the GBP or USD as a base currency but it depends on what currency pairs you will trade.